808azad/Common-Data-Structures/Sorted Linked List/README.md

 ```python
 def insert(self,data)
 ```
-this function inserts data into the list such that the list stays sorted.
+This function inserts data into the list such that the list stays sorted.
 You may assume that the data being added can be compared using comparison operators.
 Function returns reference to newly added node.

 ---